nov1n/devmail/README.md

 Use `go build` to create an executable.
 Then run `./devmail https://github.com/foo/bar`, that's it!

 #Optional flags
-- --keep=true, does not remove the cloned repository
+- --keep=true, does not remove the cloned repository after the script exists
-- --dir=/foo/bar, uses this instead of the default directory
+- --dir=/foo/bar, overwrite the default directory location
 - --name=Bob, searches for users named Bob